Gossypol: Contraception

 A 1929 investigation in Jiangxi showed correlation between low fertility in males and use of crude cottonseed oil for cooking.
 The compound causing the contraceptive effect was determined to be gossypol.

 In the 1970s, the Chinese government began researching the use of gossypol as a contraceptive.
-Their studies involved over 10,000 subjects, and continued for over a decade.
+Their studies involved over 8,000 subjects, and continued for over a decade.
 They concluded that gossypol provided reliable contraception, could be taken orally as a tablet, and did not upset men's balance of hormones.

 However, gossypol also had serious flaws.
 The studies also discovered an abnormally high rate (0.75%) of hypokalemia (low blood potassium levels) among subjects.
 Hypokalemia causes symptoms of fatigue, muscle weakness, and at its most extreme, paralysis.
 In addition, about 7% of subjects reported effects on their digestive systems, about 12% had increased fatigue, some subjects experienced impotence or reduced libido, and 9.9% became irreversibly infertile, apparently associated with longer treatment and greater total dose of gossypol.
 Most subjects recovered after stopping treatment and taking potassium supplements.
 The same study showed taking potassium supplements during gossypol treatment did not prevent hypokalemia in primates.
 The potassium deficiency may also be a result of the Chinese diet or genetic predisposition.

 In the mid-1990s, the Brazilian pharmaceutical company Hebron announced plans to market a low-dose gossypol pill called Nofertil, but the pill never came to market.
 Its release was indefinitely postponed due to unacceptably high rates of permanent infertility.
 5% to 25% of the men remained azoospermic up to a year after stopping treatment.

 Researchers have suggested gossypol might make a good noninvasive alternative to surgical vasectomy.

 In 1986, in conjunction with the Chinese Ministry of Public Health and the Rockefeller Foundation, the World Health Organization formalized a decision to discontinue research into gossypol as a male contraceptive drug.
 In addition to the other side effects, the WHO researchers were concerned about gossypol's toxicity: the in primates is less than 10 times the contraceptive dose, creating a small therapeutic window.
 This report effectively ended further studies of gossypol as a temporary contraceptive, but research into using it as an alternative to vasectomy continues in Austria, Brazil, Chile, China, the Dominican Republic, and Nigeria.

+Veterinary medicine

+In chickens, free gossypol in cottonseed meal and cottonseed oil - along with cyclopropenoid fatty acids (malvalic acid and sterculic acid) - may affect the egg quality, especially the yolk, negatively.
+These effects include mottling and discolouration, as well as appearing waxy and semisolid with a rubbery texture during cold storage.